-The key component of any energy audit is historical climate data:
+The key component to energy auditing is climate data:

-- Outdoor air temperatures, in the form of heating degree days, are used to assess the performance of building’s heating systems;
+Outdoor temperatures are used to assess the energy performance of heating systems;

-- Solar radiation is used to assess the performance of photovoltaic energy generation systems.
+Solar radiation is used to assess the energy performance of photovoltaic systems.

 However, available climate data for energy auditing have significant limitations:

-- High-quality climate data are of limited availability – the only available data source is weather stations placed mostly in airports 10s of kilometres away from an audit site;
+High-quality climate data are of limited availability – the only available data source is weather stations placed 10s of kilometres away from an audit site;

-- Getting the data usually requires labour intensive process of identifying and searching through available data sources, such as online databases, even technical magazines.
+Getting the data usually requires labour intensive process of searching through available data sources, and manually processing the data.

-By employing machine learning algorithms to process satellite meteorological measurements, MeteoInsight online app provides easy access to monthly and hourly climate data for any audit site worldwide.
-The data is in the format for work in excel or design software and requires no further processing.
+By employing machine learning algorithms to process satellite-enhanced meteorological measurements, MeteoInsight will provide easy access to ready-to-use climate data for any site worldwide.

 Users and their needs

-The service providing historical climate data is beneficial mainly to Energy auditors.
+The service is beneficial mainly to energy auditors.

-These are companies or individuals responsible for assessing the energy performance of a building and proposing options for reducing its energy consumption before the renovation.
+These are companies or individuals responsible for assessing the energy performance of a building and proposing options for reducing its energy consumption.

 Service/ system concept

-User can access the climate data for any site in any country of his/her activities.
+Users will be able to access the climate data for any site in any country of their activities.

-The service combines the most accurate geographical and meteorological information available with advanced machine learning algorithms to provide users with site-specific climate data.
+The service will combine the most accurate geographical and meteorological information available with advanced machine learning algorithms to provide users with site-specific climate data.

 Space Added Value

-Practice in the building industry is to use weather station measurements to create usable climate data.
+Practice in the energy engineering & construction industry is to use weather station measurements to create usable climate data.
 The problem is that the building sites are usually located 10s of kilometres away from the nearest weather station.
-Elevation, urban density, the proximity of a water body, all significantly influence local climatic conditions.
+Climatic conditions on a building site are influenced by the local environment, for example: in densely populated areas of a city, the air temperatures are usually higher due to an Urban Heat Island effect than in a city periphery.
 Therefore, data even from the nearest weather station yields suboptimal engineering results.
-To illustrate, most of the climate data for energy auditing comes from airport weather stations located on the city periphery not subjected to the urban heat island effect as are more densely populated areas of the city.

-Satellite-based meteorological datasets play a key role in complementing the data of the weather stations.
-By combining them with weather station measurements, topographical and urban information, the service is capable of extracting climatic profile for the exact location of any building site, worldwide.
-This profile then provides an accurate site-specific baseline for the creation of climate data for energy auditing and construction planning.
+Satellite-enhanced meteorological datasets play a key role in complementing the data of the weather stations.
+By combining them with weather station measurements and information about the environment local to the building site the service will be capable of extracting climatic profile for the GPS coordinates of any building site, worldwide.
+This profile will provide an accurate site-specific baseline for the creation of climate data for energy auditing and construction management.

 To assess the accuracy of the approach, climatic profiles have been extracted for the locations of more than 2 000 weather stations across Europe and compared against measurements of these stations.
 Very high accuracy was achieved as shown in the picture here below.

 Regular discussions with clients and potential users enabled the team to assess their requirements associated with the provision of the climate data.
 These requirements constituted a baseline for the creation of the service mockups.
-The proof of concept of the energy auditing and the construction planning service was validated.
+The proof of concept of the energy auditing and the construction management service was validated: